Allen and Bills overcome Rodgers' Hail Mary and beat Jets 23-20 to take control in AFC East

 Normally reliable kicker Greg Zuerlein missed two potential go-ahead field goals for the Jets, hitting the left upright on both.

-The game was filled with yellow penalty flags all night — both teams had 11 penalties.
+The game was also filled with yellow penalty flags — both teams had 11 penalties.

 Allen finished 19 of 25 for 215 yards.
 Rookie Ray Davis, filling in for the injured James Cook, ran for 97 yards on 20 carries and caught three passes for 55 yards.

-With the Jets trailing 23-20, Rodgers threw deep for Mike Williams but the pass was short and Taron Johnson — back after breaking his right forearm in the season opener — came up with the interception.
+With the Jets trailing 23-20 in the closing minutes, Rodgers threw deep for Mike Williams but the pass was short and Taron Johnson — back after breaking his right forearm in the season opener — came up with a diving interception.
+Williams was evaluated for a head injury after the play.

 Allen and the Bills were able to then run out the clock and seal the win.
-They are the only team in the division with a winning record.
+They’re the only team in the AFC East with a winning record.

+“Our No. 1 goal is making the playoffs and you do that by winning your division,” Allen said.
+“We understand the gravity of this type of game, us being 4-2 with a 2 1/2-game lead with a head-to-head win, as opposed to being 3-3 and in second place.

 Rodgers was 23 of 35 for 294 yards with two touchdowns and the INT, and Breece Hall had 113 yards rushing and 56 receiving.